exactly-once/workshop/model-checking/README.md

 ## Exercise 1

-Model checking with TLA+ requries two elements, a specification (`MessageHandler.tla`) and model checker configuration (`MessageHandler.cfg`).
+Model-checking with TLA+ requires two elements, a specification (`MessageHandler.tla`) and model checker configuration (`MessageHandler.cfg`).

 To run the model checker we need to:
  * Parse the specification: <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> -> `TLA+: parse module`
  * Check the model: <kbr>Ctrl</kbr>+<kbr>Shift</kbr>+<kbr>P</kbr> -> `TLA+: check the model with TLC`

- This opens `TLA+ model checking` window that shows model checking status and the final result.
+ This opens `TLA+ model checking` window that shows the model checking status and the final result.

 ## Exercise 2